lzubiaur/ini.lua/README.md

 ```

 #### White spaces and escape sequences
-By default leading and trailing white spaces are ignored for section label and for both key name and value.
-If you want to capture spaces you can either turn off trimming (see the configuration section) or use string literals (value enclosed in double quotes (")).
+By default, leading and trailing whitespace is ignored for section labels, key names, and values.
+To capture spaces, you can either disable trimming (see the configuration section) or use string literals (values enclosed in double quotes).

-When using string literals, double quotes are escaped using two consecutive double quotes ("").
+When using string literals, double quotes within the value are escaped with two consecutive double quotes ("").

 ```ini
 name = " string with spaces and ""double quotes"" "